 And in not many days, Moses wrote the Levitican laws; for the inner temple of Jehovih was in spoken words only; but the outer temple was written.
 So that it was said: The Hebrews have two laws; one which no other man knows, and one for those who are not eligible by faith, being those who were called Leviticans; but not Leviticans in fact, but hangers‑on, who had followed the Israelites out of Egupt and who for the most part had no God, little judgment and no learning. ||

-The Jewish religion of today is generally believed to be that which came from Abraham and then Moses, however, it is far from it in many ways, and yet it still retains elements of it (differences can be studied more fully in the Oahspe text).
-It is also generally believed that Abraham was the first to establish Monotheism (belief in one God only) however, neither the ancient Hebrew nor ancient Zarathustrian religions were true monotheistic religions but rather more like Monistic Monotheisms.
+The Jewish religion of today is generally believed to be that which came from Abraham and then Moses, however, it is far from it in many ways, and yet Judaism still retains significant elements of it (differences can be studied more fully in the Oahspe text).
+It is also generally believed that Abraham was the first to establish Monotheism (belief in one God only), however, neither the ancient Hebrew nor ancient Zarathustrian religions were true monotheistic religions but rather more like Monistic Monotheisms.
 Other sources more accurately cite modern Zoroastrianism to be a form of Panentheism (not Pantheism):

-|| Panentheism (meaning "all-in-God", from the Ancient Greek), also known as Monistic Monotheism, is a belief system which posits that the divine – whether as a single God, number of gods, or other form of "cosmic animating force"-- interpenetrates every part of the universe and extends, timelessly (and, presumably, spacelessly) beyond it.
+|| Panentheism (meaning "all-in-God", from the Ancient Greek), also known as Monistic Monotheism, is a belief system which posits that the divine --- whether as a single God, number of gods, or other form of "cosmic animating force" -- interpenetrates every part of the universe and extends, timelessly (and, presumably, spacelessly) beyond it.
 Unlike pantheism, which holds that the divine and the universe are identical, panentheism maintains a distinction between the divine and non-divine and the significance of both.